brillout/vite-plugin-server-entry/readme.md

 Usually `@brillout/vite-plugin-server-entry` is able to automatically import the server entry `dist/server/entry.js`.

 But it doesn't work with Yarn PnP and certain Docker configurations.
-You'll keep getting the following error.
+You'll keep getting the following error:

 ```bash
 [@brillout/vite-plugin-server-entry][Wrong Usage] Cannot find server entry.
 (Re-)build your